JaihsonK/DGL/documentation/TUTORIAL.md

 ## Compiling

 Compiling a DGL program is done the same way you would compile your Raylib programs.
-Ther only difference is that instead of using the `raylib` library file you would use the `DGL` library file.
+The only difference is that instead of using the `raylib` library file you would use the `DGL` library file.
 For example, to compile a DGL program on Linux:

 ```sh
 cc source.c -lDGL -lGL -lm -lpthread -ldl -lrt -lX11
 ```

-Of course, flags such as `-g`, `-Wall`, `-o`, etc., can be added.

 ## Bare Bones program